britram/taps-transports/draft-ietf-taps-transports.md

 - get a unique connection identifier (similar to an address--port pair for TCP).

 The document also recommends the use of extensions defined for SCTP {{RFC6458}}
-(see next section) to deal with multihoming.
+(see next section) to support multihoming.

 ### Transport Protocol Components